SEED-platform/seed/docs/source/migrations.rst

 - Run `npm install` from root checkout of SEED.

 - If testing geocoding, then sign up for as a `MapQuest Developer`_ and create a new `MapQuest Key`_.
-- Add the key to either your local_untracked.py file or as an environment variables `MAPQUEST_API_KEY`.
+- Add the key to the organization that you are using in development.

 - **Update** your DATABASES engine to be `django.contrib.gis.db.backends.postgis`